bwalter/rust-aidl-parser/README.md

 ## AIDL language support

-It is currently a best effort to provide good diagnostic and navigation based on AIDL documentation.
+It is currently a best effort to provide good diagnostic and navigation based on the official AIDL documentation and AOSP implementation.

-The code base is (much) simpler than the official implementation and (arguably) more readable, easier to understand and does not support legacy options.
-It is planned to gradually improve language support to cover most of the functionalities of the AIDL language.
+It is planned to gradually improve language support to cover all the AIDL functionalities.
+If you encounter any issue or missing functionality while is not mentioned in the README, it is considered as a bug (please submit an issue or a pull request!).

 To get more insight on the current grammar and validation, please refer to:
 - grammar (lalrpop): <https://github.com/bwalter/rust-aidl-parser/blob/main/src/aidl.lalrpop>
 - unit-tests for grammar: <https://github.com/bwalter/rust-aidl-parser/blob/main/src/rules.rs>
 - validation incl. unit-tests: <https://github.com/bwalter/rust-aidl-parser/blob/main/src/validation.rs>

-If you need specific support, please do not hesitate to submit an issue or a pull request.

 Link to AOSP AIDL implementation:
 <https://android.googlesource.com/platform/system/tools/aidl/+/refs/heads/master>